cypherpunk-academy/2064/en/073_1918_On a Canal.md

 Then driver and passenger each pull a pistol, they hold the two to the head.
 They pull the trigger without hesitation.
 The bodies collapse together in itself and remain at the edge of the shore.
-One of the soldiers pushes them with several steps into the water, until they are carried along by the current.
+One of the soldiers pushes them with several steps into the water until they are carried along by the current.
 Driver to the other three: "Good work!"
 The passenger nods: "Thank you!"
 ____